CraftMusic-Discord-Bot/CraftMusicX/README.md

-# CraftMusicX
+# CraftMusic v3
-The Source Code of CraftMusicX
+The old Source Code of CraftMusic v3